 Sometimes it sounds too good to be true, and that’s why so many people wonder if dropshipping is legal.

-To set the record straight: yes, dropshipping is a legal, valid business model in pretty much every country in the world.
+To set the record straight: yes, the dropshipping business model is a legal, valid business model in pretty much every country in the world.
 It’s a beneficial way to get into the eCommerce game because:

-While there are so many benefits to dropshipping, the legalities around it can get pretty complicated, especially if you’re selling to customers around the world.
+While dropshipping has many benefits, its legalities can get pretty complicated, especially if you’re selling to customers worldwide.
 You need to structure your business correctly and follow dropshipping best practices to grow your business into something that’s both resilient and legitimate.

 A little bit of planning and a call with your lawyer will set you on the right path.
 While you should always run an ethical business, you also need to stay on the right side of the law.

-Learn why dropshipping can be risky from a legal standpoint and follow these 5 requirements to protect your business.
+Learn why dropshipping can be risky from a legal standpoint and follow these five requirements to protect your business.

 We love dropshipping, but like any business model, it isn’t without risk.
-If you’re considering jumping into dropshipping, you’ll face risk in several areas:
+If you’re considering jumping into dropshipping, you’ll face risks in several areas:

 Dropshipping does have its flaws.
 If you want to protect yourself and your business in the long run, we highly recommend taking legal steps to legitimize your business.

-If you aren’t sure where to start, consider these 5 dropshipping requirements to make your business legally legitimate.
+If you aren’t sure where to start, consider these five dropshipping requirements to legitimize your business.
 As always, make sure you talk to a lawyer before doing anything.

-As a dropshipper, you’re almost entirely dependent on your supplier to store, ship, and fulfill every order.
+As a dropshipper, you depend entirely on your suppliers to store, ship, and fulfill every order.
 If you sign on with a low-quality or fake supplier, you’ll not only be out thousands of dollars, but you could even land yourself in hot water with the law.

-If your supplier does something legally shady, you could be on the hook, too.
-For example, if the supplier is selling knockoff Disney merchandise that they assured you was real, you’re still on the hook.
-Even if you honestly believed the merchandise was legitimate and acted in good faith, you’re still liable.
+You can still be liable if your supplier does something legally shady.
+For example, if the supplier sells knockoff Disney merchandise they assured you was real, you could still be in trouble.
+You're still liable even if you honestly believed the merchandise was legitimate and acted in good faith.

 That’s why you need to vet suppliers very carefully.
-This is one of the most important decisions you’ll make in your dropshipping business, so don’t choose a supplier without careful consideration.
+This is one of the most important decisions you’ll make in your dropshipping business, so don’t include a supplier in your supply chain without careful consideration.

-Handshake agreements still happen, but they won’t protect you in the court of law.
+Handshake agreements still happen, but they won’t protect you in a court of law.
 Get absolutely everyone involved in your business to sign a contract, including:

 Hopefully, you’ll never need to use these contracts in court.
 But having contracts in place from the start can wrap you in a protective layer against lawsuits.
 Hire a lawyer to draft and review every contract that goes through your business.
 You want these contracts to be airtight so you’re actually protected if you’re taken to court.